Guneev9/blog-1/content/post/2018-09-05-linear-regression-modeling-and-assumptions.md

 A high value of F statistic, with a very low p-value (&lt;2.2e-16), implies that the null hypothesis can be rejected.
 This means there is a potential relationship between the predictors and the outcome.

-RSE (Residual Standard Error) is the estimate of the standard deviation of irreducible error (the error which can't be reduced even if knew the true regression line; hence, irreducible).
+RSE (Residual Standard Error) is the estimate of the standard deviation of irreducible error (the error which can't be reduced even if we knew the true regression line; hence, irreducible).
 In simpler words, it is the average deviation between the actual outcome and the true regression line.
 A large value of RSE (6062) means a high deviation of our model from the true regression line.

-R-squared (*R*<sup>2</sup>) measures the proportion of variability in the outcome that can be explained by the model, and is always between 0 and 1; the higher the value, the better the model is able to explain the variability in the outcome.
+R-squared (*R*<sup>2</sup>) measures the proportion of variability in the outcome that can be explained by the model, and is <a href="https://stats.stackexchange.com/questions/12900/when-is-r-squared-negative" target="_blank">almost always between 0 and 1</a>; the higher the value, the better the model is able to explain the variability in the outcome.
 However, increase in number of predictors mostly results in an increased value of *R*<sup>2</sup> due to <a href="https://en.wikipedia.org/wiki/Coefficient_of_determination#Inflation_of_R2" target="_blank">inflation of R-squared</a>. <a href="https://en.wikipedia.org/wiki/Coefficient_of_determination#Adjusted_R2" target="_blank">Adjusted R-squared</a> adjusts the value of *R*<sup>2</sup> to avoid this effect.
 A high value of adjusted *R*<sup>2</sup> (0.7494) shows that more than 74% of the variance in the data is being explained by the model.

 The Std.
 Error gives us the average amount that the estimated coefficient of a predictor differs from the actual coefficient of predictor.
 It can be used to compute the confidence interval of an estimated coefficient, which we will see later.

 The *t value* of a predictor tells us how many standard deviations its estimated coefficient is away from 0. *Pr (&gt;|t|)* for a predictor is the p-value for the estimated regression coefficient, which is same as saying what is the probability of seeing a t value for the regression coefficient.
 A very low p-value (&lt;0.05) for a predictor can be used to infer that there is a relationsip between the predictor and the outcome.

-Our next step should be <a href="https://en.wikipedia.org/wiki/Regression_validation" target="_blank">validation of regression analyis</a>.
+Our next step should be <a href="https://en.wikipedia.org/wiki/Regression_validation" target="_blank">validation of regression analysis</a>.
 This may mean validation of underlying assumptions of the model, checking the structure of model with different predictors, looking for observations that have not been represented well enough in the model, and more.
 We will look at a few of these methods and assumptions.

 ------------------------------------------------------------------------